Pet Insurance in California (2026): Costs, Laws & Best Providers

 Does pet insurance cover hip surgery in California?

 Yes — most accident-and-illness plans cover hip dysplasia and the surgery it needs if it wasn't pre-existing, though some apply the bilateral rule, where one bad hip can exclude the other.
-In California, SB 1217 caps the waiting period at 30 days, far shorter than the six to twelve months common elsewhere.
+In California, SB 1217 caps a new policy's illness or non-accident orthopedic waiting period at 30 days.
+A contract that uses a wait must allow an exam-based waiver subject to disclosed requirements, and the issued clock may be shorter.
 See the orthopedic section above for the rules to watch.

 Does pet insurance cover foxtail removal?

-Yes — a foxtail extraction is treated like any other injury and covered if it wasn't pre-existing, which matters in California, where foxtails are a dry-season hazard.
-The surgery itself, often several hundred to a couple thousand dollars, is covered; routine prevention like post-walk coat checks isn't.
+A foxtail extraction may be eligible as injury treatment if it begins after coverage and is not pre-existing or otherwise excluded, which matters in California, where foxtails are a dry-season hazard.
+The surgery itself may be reimbursable under the issued policy; routine prevention like post-walk coat checks isn't.

 Is the rattlesnake vaccine covered by pet insurance?

 Generally no. The rattlesnake vaccine is preventive care, so you'd only be reimbursed for it through an optional wellness add-on, not the core policy.
-Treating an actual bite, though — antivenom and hospitalization, which can run into the thousands — is covered like any emergency, as long as it isn't pre-existing.
+Treating an actual bite may be eligible under accident coverage, subject to the issued policy, waiting rules, exclusions, deductible, and limit.

 Does pet insurance cover wildfire evacuation in California?

-Medical care your pet needs for smoke inhalation or burns is covered like any illness or injury.
+Medical care for smoke inhalation or burns may be eligible like other illness or injury treatment, subject to the issued policy.
 But evacuation, boarding, and displacement costs are not a pet-insurance claim — check your homeowners or renters policy for those, and plan to pay some out of pocket before fire season.

 Can I switch pet insurers after a California rate hike?

-Yes, but with a catch: most conditions in your pet's records — chronic ones especially — are treated as pre-existing by a new carrier, though some curable conditions can be covered again after a symptom-free window.
+Yes, but with a catch: most conditions in your pet's records — chronic ones especially — are treated as pre-existing by a new carrier, though some carriers and forms may stop treating an eligible resolved condition as pre-existing after a required symptom-and-treatment-free period; state/form rules and condition carveouts, including some knee or ligament conditions, matter.
 SB 1217 stops your current carrier from reclassifying a covered condition as pre-existing on renewal, but it doesn't cap the price.
 Pull the full medical record and run the switching math before you move.

 How do I file a complaint about my pet insurer in California?